bkaradzic/GENie/README.md

 		this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-	3. Neither the name of the Premake nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+	3. Neither the name of the GENie nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.